antu2809/NewFriendsMDP-E-commerce-Website/readme.md

 # New Friends MDP E-commerce Website

-Welcome to the New Friends MDP E-commerce website, a Django-based project with Python, React, JavaScript, HTML, and CSS.
+ New Friends MDP E-commerce website, a Django-based project with Python, React, JavaScript, HTML, and CSS.

 ## Features
 - Browse and purchase products.